lyc-lyc/ArtYourLife/README.md

 2 To access to the WeChat, it is necessary to have an account.
 Basically, many Chinese people use this Application.
 Foreign people can use this App if they have an account.

 # 3. PROTOTYPE
+We try to follow an intuitive architecture of our App using few buttons which have attractive and powerful colours.

 <p align="center">
   <img width="800" height="600" src="process6.png">
 </p>

+### 3.1 The page in the middle

+When user uses the App, he sees the page on the middle of the above picture.
+1) In the middle of the second page there is a main button which represents one of the many Art experiences to do.
+By pressing on this button, user can start to participate to a creative game.
+A new page appears where user can start to play with other users by inviting them to participate to the Art experiences.
+Also, by dragging across the main button just the image on the button changes, everything else stays the same.
+Each big button in the middle of the App represents several Art experiences.
+For example, the main button in the middle of the second page represents one of the Art experience named 60sPoetryChallenge.
+2) 3 icons are placed down the page.
+By pressing on the first icon on the left, user has access to a personal page which is the first page of the above picture.
+The icon in the middle is a main page link.
+This icon is represented by the arrow of the compass.
+The basic principle is the following: user can look for his/her orientation by playing with Art.
+The third icon on the left allows user to be addressed to the third page on the right in the above picture.
+In this page user sees a list of categories about different sections of art experiences, such as: Visual, Music, Literature, Performance, Guide Tour, and Hands-on activities.
+It is about a specific icon whose function is facilitating the use of the interface by users.
+In these categories, users can see other creative works (individual and collective) and upload co-creative works.
+3) A search string is placed at the top of the page.
+Its function is allowing an immediate search of interested art sector.
+It is about another specific icon whose function is facilitating the use of the interface by users.

+### 3.2 The first page on the left.

+1) This page represents the personal sphere of the user, in which he/she can upload his/her personal creation.
+2) A button for uploading is placed at the top of the page.
+In the middle of the page there is the most recent user individual creation.
+To the lower side of the page, there are many less recent individual creations.
+User can choose if share its works with others.
+For each personal creative works, a new page appears where users can discuss about the creative work.

 # 4. USER SCENARIO